aridiosilva/git/README.md

 ### Release branch

 If you have a manual QA process or have to support old versions of your software for your customers, you might need a release branch as a place to make any necessary fixes or updates.
 There is no technical difference between a feature or release branch, but the distinction is useful when talking about a project with your team.
 Example usage: “We’ve got to fix the security bug on all of our supported release branches.”

+### Remote

+A common repository on GitHub that all team members use to exchange their changes.

 ### Merge